kubedb/docs/docs/guides/mssqlserver/failover/guide.md

 ```

-> **We make sure the pod with highest lsn (you can think lsn as the highest data point available in
-your cluster) always run as primary, so if a case occur where the pod with highest lsn is being
+> **We make sure the pod with highest lsn for all databases (you can think lsn as the highest data point available in the databases) always run as primary, so if a case occur where the pod with highest lsn is being
 terminated, we will not perform the failover until the highest lsn pod is back online.